nodejscn/node-api-cn/n-api/environment_life_cycle_apis.md

 their entire life cycle such that the state must be unique to each instance of the addon.

-To this end, N-API provides a way to allocate data such that its life cycle is tied to the life cycle of the Agent.
+To this end, Node-API provides a way to allocate data such that its life cycle is tied to the life cycle of the Agent.